 Bachelor of Agronomy from the Hebrew University in 1994.

-I am currently an MA student in the Brain and Learning program in the department of learning disabilities.
-My research focuses on consolidation and interference in the process of learning a miniature artificial language.
+I am an MA graduate of the Brain and Learning program in the department of learning disabilities.
+My research focused on consolidation and interference in the process of learning a miniature artificial language.
 My goal is to better understand the difference between children and adults in the process of Second Language Acquisition (SLA).

-My Supervisors are Prof. Avi Karni and Dr. Anat Prior
+My Supervisors were Prof. Avi Karni and Dr. Anat Prior

 E-Mail: email@example.comGilly Herman